Emily Nugent, Marchioness of Westmeath

 Emily Nugent, Marchioness of Westmeath (14 July 1789 - 21 January 1858), formerly Lady Emily Anne Bennet Elizabeth Cecil, was an English courtier.
 She was the first wife of George Nugent, 1st Marquess of Westmeath.

+Life

 Emily was one of the three daughters of James Cecil, 1st Marquess of Salisbury, and his wife, the former Lady Mary Amelia Hill (herself the daughter of Wills Hill, 1st Marquess of Downshire).

 Emily Cecil married the marquess, then Lord Delvin, on 29 May 1812, at Hatfield House, Hertfordshire.
 Lord Delvin was already known to have kept a mistress, the mother of his illegitimate children, and his family had recently been the subject of the scandal surrounding his parents' divorce on the grounds of his mother's adultery, but the couple were reported to be deeply in love.